tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - epigenetic modulating genes related to T cell exhaustion
  - eliminating *Arid1a* (chromatin modifier) allows CD8<sup>+</sup> T cells to retain proliferative and cytotoxic functions *in vivo*
  - **this summary does state that ICI restores some functions of exhausted T cells, so again I'm not sure if ICI can reprogram exhausted T cells or not, likely depends on how terminally committed they are to exhaustion**
+# Nivolumab in resected and unresectable metastatic melanoma: characteristics of immune-related adverse events and association with outcomes
+ - irAEs in 68% of patients (mostly not severe)
+ - **difference in overall survival between those with and without irAEs, irAEs incidence correlate with increase overall survival**
 # NK-cell exhaustion, B-cell exhaustion, and T-cell exhaustion - the differences and similarities
  - exhaustion is not the same as anergy (senescence and suppression)
  - exhaustion: impaired state, progressive loss of functionalities, reduced proliferative capacity, triggered by chronic antigen stimulation (chronic infection, cancer)